JoeZlonicky/motivation-bot/README.md

 # Motivation Bot
 A NodeJS Discord bot to help you stay motivated!
 Features include:
-* Motivational GIFs via the Giphy API
+* Motivational GIFs via the Giphy API!
-* AI-generated motivational messages via the OpenAI API
+* AI-generated motivational messages via the OpenAI API!
-* Set a nickname for the bot to call you.
-Nicknames persist via a MongoDB database
+* Set a nickname for the bot to call you!
+Nicknames persist via a MongoDB database!
-* Get the bot to remind you to do something on an interval.
-Reminders persist via a MongoDB database.
+* Get the bot to remind you to do something on an interval!
+Reminders persist via a MongoDB database!
 * Run the bot in a container via Docker!

 ## Requirements